 During 1975-1985, he was with the Communications Research Labs, in the capacity of a Senior Research Engineer.
 Since 1986 he is with the Department of Electrical Engineering, Technion—Israel Institute of Technology, where he is now a Technion Distinguished Professor, and holds the William Fondiller Chair of Telecommunications.
-His research interests encompass a wide spectrum of topics in information theory and statistical communications.
+His research interests encompass a wide spectrum of topics in information theory, communications and networking.

 Dr. Shamai (Shitz) is an IEEE Life Fellow, an URSI Fellow, a Member of the Israeli Academy of Sciences and Humanities and a Foreign Member of the US National Academy of Engineering.
 He is the recipient of the 2011 Claude E. Shannon Award, the 2014 Rothschild Prize in Mathematics/Computer Sciences and Engineering and the 2017 IEEE Richard W. Hamming Medal.
 He is a co-recipient of the 2018 Third Bell Labs Prize for Shaping the Future of Information and Communications Technology.